esphome/esphome-docs/components/climate/bang_bang.rst

 If you are looking to create your own climate control device (aka thermostat), this is the component for you.

-The operation principle of a bang-bang controller is quite simple.
+The principle of operation of a bang-bang controller is quite simple.
 First, you specify an observable value (for example, the temperature of a room).
 The controller will try to keep this observed value within a defined range.
-To do this, the controller can activate devices like a heating unit to change the observed value.
+To do this, the controller can activate devices like a heating unit and/or a cooling unit to change the observed value.

 The bang-bang controller as implemented in this component can operate in one of two ways:

-- **Single-point**: A single threshold (setpoint) is defined; cooling may be activated when the observed temperature exceeds the setpoint **or** heating may be activated when the observed temperature drops below the setpoint.
+- **Single-point**: A single threshold (set point) is defined; cooling may be activated when the observed temperature exceeds the set point **or** heating may be activated when the observed temperature drops below the set point; that is, the controller can only raise the temperature or lower the temperature.
+It cannot do both in this mode.

-- **Dual-point**: Two thresholds (setpoints) are defined; cooling is activated when the observed temperature exceeds the upper setpoint while heating is activated when the observed temperature drops below the lower setpoint.
+- **Dual-point**: Two thresholds (set points) are defined; cooling is activated when the observed temperature exceeds the upper set point while heating is activated when the observed temperature drops below the lower set point; in other words, the controller is able to both raise and lower the temperature as required.

-The setpoint(s) may be adjusted through the front-end user interface.
-In single-point mode, ``target_temperature`` defines the setpoint, while in dual-point mode ``target_temperature_low`` and ``target_temperature_high`` define the setpoints.
-The screenshot below illustrates a bang-bang controller in dual-point mode.
+The controller automatically determines which mode it should operate in based on what :ref:`actions <config-action>` are configured -- more on this in a moment.
+The set point(s) may be adjusted through the front-end user interface.
+Two parameters define the set points; they are ``target_temperature_low`` and ``target_temperature_high``.
+In single-point mode, however, only one is used.
+The screenshot below illustrates a bang-bang controller in dual-point mode, where two set points are available.

 .. figure:: images/climate-ui.png
     :align: center